oposs/agrammon/README.md

 Please see the [Agrammon website](https://www.agrammon.ch) for more details.

-## Port to Perl6
+## Port to Raku

-The existing Agrammon web application is being ported to Perl6.
+This is a port of the existing Agrammon web application to Raku.